 We face the risk that borrowers fail to repay their principals and financing service fees in full.
-Although we transfer certain credit drawdowns facilitated by us to our institutional funding partners, if borrowers default on their payment obligations for such credit drawdowns, we are generally obligated to repay our institutional funding partners all loan principals and fees payable in respect of credit drawdowns funded by them.
-Estimated loss as a result of the borrower's default is recorded as allowance for loan principal and financing service fee receivables.
+Estimated credit loss relating to on-balance sheet transactions is recorded as allowance for loan principal and financing service fee receivables.
 If we experience higher delinquency rates, such allowance would also increase.
 See "Item 5.
 Operating and Financial Review and Prospects - B. Liquidity and Capital Resources."
 We have established an evaluation process designed to determine the adequacy of our allowance for loan principal and financing service fee receivables.
 While this evaluation process uses historical and other objective information, it is also dependent on our subjective assessment based upon our experience and judgment.
 Actual losses are difficult to forecast, especially if such losses stem from factors beyond our historical experience.
 We have limited experience managing our allowance for loan principal and financing service fee receivables, especially given the fact that we only commenced our business in early 2014.
 Furthermore, we shifted our focus of target borrower base from college students to young consumers in general starting from November 2015, and we may not be able to accurately forecast delinquencies of our current target borrower base.
 Given these challenges, it is possible that we will underestimate or overestimate the allowance for loan principal and financing service fee receivables.
 In addition, we are not subject to periodic review by bank regulatory agencies of our allowance for loan principal and financing service fee receivables.
-As a result, if we underestimate the allowance for loan principal and financing service fee receivables will be sufficient to absorb losses or prevent a material adverse effect on our business, financial condition and results of operations.
+As a result, if we underestimate the allowance for loan principal and financing service fee receivables.
+As a result, if we underestimate the allowance for loan principal and financing service fee receivables, there can be no assurance that our allowance for loan principal and financial condition and results of operations.
+Conversely, if we overestimate the allowance for loan principal and financial condition and results of operations.
 Conversely, if we overestimate the allowance for loan principal and financing service fee receivables, we will record higher provision for loan principal and financing service fee receivables, which will adversely affect our results of operations.